xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 The second and final band of the night, Canberra trio Witchskull, played next at 9:00.
 Their set went for nearly an hour, delivering a thick, heavy, and distorted occult doom sound.
 The three-piece band came from Canberra,. they played at 9:00, for nearly an hour. really good set witschskil. they were GOOD fat heavy riffs and at the end of their set they had this drone thing where each drum hitthey kept downtuning guitars and bass to finishe their set, WOW.
 <br><br>
-Guitarist and vocalist Marcus De Pasquale's singing was also very cool, vibrato-heavy wailing with occasional screams of anguish, which, combined with their occult lyricism, added a ritualistic atmosphere to their act.
+Guitarist and vocalist Marcus De Pasquale's singing was also very cool, vibrato-heavy wailing with occasional screams of anguish, which combined with their occult lyricism to add a ritualistic atmosphere to their act.
 As their set finished, they leaned heavier into experimentation, with a droning finale that saw both bass and guitar downtuning in a rhythmic pulse along to the drums, to near-crushing low notes.

 <div class="gallery">
    <a href="/images/witchskull1.JPG">